LiaoWenzhe/Aiops-Learning-Resources/README.md

     12. Joint-Label Learning by Dual Augmentation for Time Series Classification
     13. Learning Representations for Incomplete Time Series Clustering
     14. Explainable Multivariate Time Series Classification: A Deep Neural Network Which Learns To Attend To Important Variables As Well As Time Intervals
+    15. Temporal Phenotyping using Deep Predictive Clustering of Disease Progression